justinrosales/pluggbot/README.md

 Creating virtual environement **highly recommended**

-You can use [Conda](https://anaconda.org/anaconda/conda) to set up the environment and install neccesseary dependencies
+You can use [Conda](https://anaconda.org/anaconda/conda) to set up the environment and install necessary dependencies

 ```
 conda create --name pluggbot python=3.9